React.js

 In short, no. Instead of being a traditional library or framework, Redux is an application data-flow architecture.
 To use Redux it’s recommended that you work with the Redux toolkit, but the fundamental building blocks of Redux are:

-A software framework is a development platform which may include code libraries, a compiler, and the necessary tools to build complete applications.
+A software framework is a development platform that may include code libraries, a compiler, and the necessary tools to build complete applications.
 Redux, on the other hand, is simply a JavaScript library with a single task—managing states in JavaScript applications.

 So instead of building applications with Redux, you use it to ensure your JavaScript application states can be managed.

-Redux is also commonly used with libraries such as React and Angular.
+Redux development is also commonly used with libraries such as React and Angular.
 With these combinations, it’s possible to develop user interfaces that depend on a desired state.

 And although you could write a complete application using a framework, once that application begins to become more and more complex, using a framework to manage the ever-growing list of components and states in that app can become very tricky, if not impossible.